Mitch Garver Preview, Player Props: Rangers vs. Diamondbacks

 Mitch Garver At The Plate

-- In 36.5% of his games this season, Garver has driven in at least one run.
-In six of those games (11.5%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Garver has had an RBI in 19 games this season (35.8%), including six multi-RBI outings (11.3%).
+He has also driven in three or more of his team's runs in three contests.

-- In 36.5% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (7.7%).
+- He has scored in 35.8% of his games this season, with more than one run scored in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.